 Useful Analytic Tools that Will Improve Your SEO

 Search Engine Optimization (SEO) is ever changing and so requires constant assessment and review.
-To understand your current performance and take steps to improve, you require analytic tools.
-That is the focus of this post.
-This post is completely dedicated to SEO analytic tools.
+To understand your website is currently performing and take steps to improve, you require analytic tools.
+This post is completely dedicated to SEO analytic tools that will help you improve your SEO and the ranking of your websites in the search engine result pages.
 For each tool, we will provide a brief overview of its functionality.

 Now, let’s get started with our recommended SEO analytic tools.
 But before we go to that, let us take a look at why analytics are relevant and why it has to be done with professional tools like the ones we are recommending in this post.